 A Marcona almond is far sweeter, moister, and softer than the classic almond variety with a buttery flavor and texture.
 It has a delicate aroma and taste that is reminiscent of the almond essence used in baked goods.
 It is no secret why Marcona almonds are winning fans all over the globe, from gourmands to chefs to moms looking for a healthy snack for the kids.
 The nuts are sold raw, roasted, and fried with or without seasonings such as rosemary, truffle, and smoked paprika.

 Marcona almonds can be eaten in the same manner as typical almonds, but with their appealing mouthfeel and unique taste, these nuts turn an ordinary dish into something special.
 Try the specialty almonds in tortes, sautéed in oil and sprinkled over a salad, served with cheese (especially a Spanish variety), or chopped and added to baked goods, or even crepes.

-Elevate an already delicious recipe by swapping out ordinary almonds for Marcona.
+Make an already delicious recipe extra special by swapping out ordinary almonds for Marcona.
 A baked honey Brie or baked apple Brie take on a sophisticated slant when garnished with Marcona almonds, and a bowl of spiced mixed nuts is an impressive snack for any gathering.
 An almond tart becomes even more decadent, and a recipe for almond macarons (the biscuit, not the delicate cookie) will have your family asking for more.